-SN 1961V was either a giant eruption of a luminous blue variable (LBV) between the main sequence and Mol Randon Charles provide the main sequence and Wolf-Rayet phases, or a peculiar sort of Type II supernova (Zwicky's ''Type-V'' SN).
-Its progenitor is an extremely luminous ($M{pg} - 12$) and massive (M ~ 100 Msun) star (Goodrich et al. 1989) in NGC 1058.
-SN 1961V has an atypical light curve - a peak absolute SN 19o1V has an atypical light Curve - a peak assolute magnitude of -18 (!), It has a few contentious candidates for survivors of the explosion - an Of/WN star (Goodrich et al. 1989), K-type supergiant (Fillipenko et al 1995) or a yellow supergiant (Chu et al 2004), suggesting it is an LBV.
+SN 1961V was either a giant eruption of a luminous blue variable(LBV) between the main sequence and blue vanable(LBV) between the main sequence and Wolf-Rayet phases, or a peculiar sort of Type II supernova (Zwickys "Type-V" SN).
+Its progenitor is an extremely luminous ($M{\rm pg}$ - 12) and massive (M - 100 Msun) star (Goodrich et al. 1989) in NGC 1058.
+SN 1961V has an atypical light curve - a peak absolute magnitude of -18 (!).
+It has a few contentious candidates for survivors of the explosion - an OfWN star (Condition of the contention). star (Goodrich et al. 1989), K-type supergiant (Fillipenko et al 1995) or a yellow supergiant (Chu et al 2004), suggesting it is an LBV.

-The Galactic transient V838~Mon, discovered by Brown (2002), had a peak outburst amplitude of ~10 mag, reaching V of 6.7 mag during its multi-peaked, two month-larg constraints of the second seco The Galactic transient V838~Mon, discovered Imag, reacting V or or / mag ourning its imulti-peaked, two month-long eruption.
-Soon after the eruption, spectacular expanding light echoes were detected, the evolution of which has been imaged with the Hubble Space Telescope (Figure, Bond et al. 2003) and also recently with Spitzer (Banerjee et al 2006).
-Possible scenarios include a binary merger (Soker & Tylenda 2003) ac et auruftment endert (Deter 9 Meta 2003) or a star swallowing a planet (Retter & Marom 2003)
+V838 Mon The Galactic transient V838~Mon, discovered by Brown (2002), had a peak outburst amplitude of ~10 Brown (2002), had a peak outputs amplitude of ~10 mag, reaching vo f 6.7 mag during its multi-peaked, two month-long eruption.
+Soon after the eruption, spectacular expanding light echoes were detected, the evolution of which has been imaged with the Hubble Space Telescope (Figure, Bond et al. 2003) and also recently with Spitzer (Banerjee et al. 2006).
+Possible scenarios include a binary merger (Soker & Tylenda 2003).
+2003) or a star swallowing a planet (Retter & Maron

-Transients in the local Universe: The peak-magnitude versus timescale of transients in the local Universe The well known families are supernovae, novae and uminous blue variables (LBV), Supernovae without massive envelopes (typified by Ia; also include Ib/Ic) are defined by the amount of synthesized radioactive Nickel.
+10° IIdav!
+10° Transients in the local Universe: The peak-magnitude versus timescale of transients in the local Universe.
+The well known families are supernovae, novae and luminous blue variables (LBV).
+Supernovae without luminous blue variables (LBV).
+Supernovae without massive envelopes (typified by la; also include Ibfo) are defined by the amount of synthesized radioactive Nickel.
 Novae shine by reprocessing of light from a central star.
-LBVs are hiccups of the brighter stars.
+LBVs are hiccups of the brightest stars.
 An emerging new class is the red luminous novae.
 (Figure from Kulkarni et al. 2006.)